r0kk3rz/droid-config-f5321/sparse/boot/flashing-README.txt

 * Accept the terms & conditions to proceed.
 Please note the details of how this process affects your Sony warranty.

-Now read and follow Sony's instructions on how to unlock the bootloader.
+Now read and follow Sony's instructions on how to connect your device to your PC in fastbook mode and unlock the bootloader.
 Don't miss the step to enable 'OEM unlock' from within Android beforehand.

-= LINUX AND OS X =

-Neither Linux nor OS X will require any additional drivers to connect to the device in fastboot mode, but you will need to have installed the fastboot command itself:
+Neither Linux nor OS X should require any additional drivers to connect to the device in fastboot mode, but you will need to have installed the fastboot command itself:

 * Debian/Ubuntu/.deb distros: apt-get install android-tools-fastboot
 * Fedora: yum install android-tools
 * OS X: brew install android-sdk

-= WINDOWS 7, 8 & 10 =

-On Windows, you shouldn't need to install the full Android Studio, as the fastboot.exe tool you need is included in the Sailfish X archive.
-You will however need to download and install the special fastboot drivers - you'll find a link to them in the Sony instructions.

-When your device is connected:
-* Open the 'Device Manager': On Windows 7, right-click the 'Computer' icon on the desktop and choose 'Manage'.
-When the Computer Management application appears, choose the 'Device Manager' in the tree.
-On Windows 8 & 10, Device Manager can be found by right-clicking the Start button, or by pressing Windows+X on the keyboard.
-* Find the 'S1Boot Fastboot' device in the tree.
-If it is not correctly installed, it will show a warning sign.
-Right-click it and choose 'Update drivers', then 'Browse my computer for driver software', and point it to the fastboot drivers you downloaded from Sony.
-* Do not remove the fastboot drivers from your system once your device has been unlocked.
-They'll be needed for the actual flashing process too!

 = STEP 4: UPDATING AN UNLOCKED DEVICE TO THE LATEST ANDROID SOFTWARE VERSION =